rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/0-1-trees-definitions.md

 <!-- ======================================================================= -->
 # a recap on tree-based definitions

-Note that the following recap is intended to shift ones focus away from the nodes the trees contain, towards the relationships that exist between entire node trees.
-That is, a tree T(N,E) needs to be perceived as a whole.
+Note that the following is intended to shift ones focus away from the nodes the trees contain, towards the relationships that exist between entire trees.
+That is, a tree T(N,E) needs to be perceived as a whole - i.e. not a s complex construct of nodes and edges.

 Recall that, if two graphs have a shared edge, then both graphs must also have both of the endpoints of that edge in common.
 Because of that, if two graphs